Spora-Foundation/Spora/exec/src/scripts/README.md

-# Tondi Standard Scripts
+# Spora Standard Scripts

-This directory contains standard lock and type scripts for Tondi.
+This directory contains standard lock and type scripts for Spora.

 ## Lock Scripts